qaecology/blogdown-website/content/authors/Kinjia Munkara-Murray/_index.md

 ---

-Kinjia is studying native ant biodiversity on Bathurst Island, and she is interested in how Species Distribution Modelling can be used to reinforce Indigenous knowledge practices.
+Kinjia studied native ant biodiversity on Bathurst Island, and she is interested in how Species Distribution Modelling can be used to reinforce Indigenous knowledge practices.